Buhari inaugurates ministry of finance board, governing council

 He added that the inauguration of Governing Council, Board and Executive Management Team became imperative to optimize returns on existing investments.

+Specifically, he tasked Ministers who are members to “create an enabling environment that will facilitate the creation of a National Asset Register that will be harnessed to strengthen our fiscal and economic realities and the optimization of our investments and assets that will be under the purview of MOFI.”

+In her remarks, the Minister of Finance, Budget and National Planning thanked President Buhari for his support and approvals that have made the restructuring and repositioning of MOFI possible, assuring him that Council members and Board will ensure that the new MOFI delivers on its mandates.

-The Governing Council is chaired by the President, with the Minister of Finance, Budget and National Planning, Dr Zainab Ahmed, as Vice Chair.
+The Governing Council is chaired by the President, with the Minister of Finance, Budget and National Planning, Mrs. Ahmed, as Vice Chair.

 Members include the Minister of State for Petroleum Resources, Timipre Sylva; Minister of Aviation, Hadi Sirika; Minister of Industry, Minister Trade and Investment, Niyi Adebayo, Transportation, Mu’azu Sambo; Central Bank Governor, Godwin Emefiele, and three experts appointed by the President including Prof. Muhammad Sagagi, Dr Ayo Teriba and Prof. Ken Ife.